brendandburns/designing-distributed-systems-labs/1. Single Node Pattern/1.1. Request Splitter/README.md

 **Kubernetes** is an open-source system for automating deployment, scaling, and management of containerized applications.
 It was originally designed by Google and is now maintained by the Cloud Native Computing Foundation.

-**Azure Container Service** (AKS) manages your hosted Kubernetes environment, making it quick and easy to deploy and manage containerized applications without container orchestration expertise.
+**Azure Kubernetes Service** (AKS) manages your hosted Kubernetes environment, making it quick and easy to deploy and manage containerized applications without container orchestration expertise.

 In this lab you will create a simple load balancing service that returns a fixed string for an HTTP request.